ivanlozaDEV/ivanlozaDEV/README.md

 ###

-<p align="left">I'm web developer from Ecuador, <br><br>- 💼 With a background in entrepreneurship, and air traffic control that has equipped me with a strong problem-solving mindset, exceptional time management skills, and a passion for delivering high-quality solutions.<br><br>- Bilingual :us: & :es:<br><br>- :dart: Looking to collaborate on more projects to keep honing my programming skills and build user friendly and platforms</p>
+<p align="left">I'm web developer from Ecuador. <br><br>- 💼 With a background in entrepreneurship, and air traffic control that has equipped me with a strong problem-solving mindset, exceptional time management skills, and a passion for delivering high-quality solutions.<br><br>- Bilingual :us: & :es:<br><br>- :dart: Looking to collaborate on more projects to keep honing my programming skills and build user friendly and platforms</p>

 ###